 In August of 2017, Dr. Corinth Morter-Lewis reached out to RESTORE Belize, once again offering to donate the proceeds of her book sales to our organization’s efforts in memory of her late husband and as a tribute to his active involvement in his community, particularly in assisting with at-risk youth.

-If you would like to make a contribution in exchange for a copy of Dr. Morter-Lewis’ poetry collections Moments in Time Vol.1 and 2, contact us for more information or drop-in to RESTORE Belize’s office at the Coastal Zone Complex.
+If you would like to make a contribution of $35 or more in exchange for a copy of Dr. Morter-Lewis’ poetry collections Moments in Time Vol.1 and 2, contact us for more information or drop-in to RESTORE Belize’s office at the Coastal Zone Complex.